 Provisional direction for release/direction to refer to panel

-If the provisional direction is for release or there is a direction that the prisoner's case will be referred to panel, the prisoner will receive a Notice of Hearing letter which will set out the next steps in the process and advise him/her of the date, time and location of the hearing.
+If the provisional direction is for release or there is a direction that the prisoner's case will be referred to panel, he/she will receive a Notice of Hearing letter which will set out the next steps in the process and advise him/her of the date, time and location of the hearing.
 The oral hearing shall take place no later than eight weeks following the date of the provisional direction.
 If the prisoner does not wish to attend the hearing he/she must informt he Commissioner's office within two weeks.
 The prisoner may, if he/she wishes, use form PCNI 3 which can be found in the forms section of the relevant prisoner guide for this purpose

 Provisional direction not to release